 Skiff honors recipient of DAISY nursing award

-The DAISY Award For Extraordinary Nurses was presented to Mangrich following a nomination by her colleagues in the Skiff Laboratory.
+The DAISY Award For Extraordinary Nurses was presented to Malott following a nomination by Lora Mattson, Social Services Director at Skiff.

 Nomination forms are available throughout Skiff Medical Center.
 The nominations are reviewed and award winners are selected on a quarterly basis by the Nursing Coordinating Council, which consists of professional nursing representatives from all areas of the organization.